Bengals beat Ravens to avoid coin flip, set up home rematch | Times Leader

 Kenyan Drake scored for Ravens on a 4-yard run in the first half.
 Justin Tucker kicked three field goals.

-On the Ravens’ first play from scrimmage after the Bengals opened with a field goal, Brown lofted a long pass into the arms of Cincinnati safety Jessie Bates III.
-Burrow then went 7 for 11 on a drive capped by Mixon’s 1-yard plunge.
+On the Ravens’ first play from scrimmage after the Bengals opened with a field goal, Brown lofted a long pass .
+Burrow then went 7 for 11 on a drive capped

-Cornerback Mike Hilton picked off Brown on Baltimore’s next possession, giving the ball to the Bengals at the Ravens 30.
-Three plays later, Burrow hooked up with Ja’Marr Chase for a 26-yard TD.
+Cornerback Mike Hilton , giving the ball to the Bengals at the Ravens 30.
+Three plays later, Burrow .

 Then, with Ravens operating in the shadow of the goal line after a Cincinnati punt, Bengals defensive end Trey Hendrickson sacked Brown in the end zone.
-The ball squirted out and Joseph Ossai fell on it for a touchdown 30 seconds left in the half, pushing the Cincinnati lead to 24-7 at halftime.
+The ball squirted out and 30 seconds left in the half, pushing the Cincinnati lead to 24-7 at halftime.

 Brown completed a 47-yard catch-and-run to Sammy Watkins late in the game, but Bates ripped it free while making the tackle and safety Vonn Bell recovered the fumble.